Kanban-Zai/kanban-zai-version-1.0/core.md

 Core consensus requires an agreement of a quorum of the mustered team members about the direction the team should be taking.
 Negative votes, and the reasons for them must be journaled.

+#### NORM:SLACK

+What is slack?
+In common usage it probably has a negative connotation, as in “he has been slacking off”.
+But in planning for successful sprints that yield consistent, high-quality results, it is essential.

 ### SETTINGS

 #### Cadence